claudiosarto/lasagna-pedia/README.md

 ### Acknowledgments

-Special thanks to my mentor Jubril Akolade for giving me hints and tips during the project.
+I'd like to thank my mentor Jubril Akolade for giving me hints and tips during the project.